TOP 50+ Best Fashion Designers

-Zac Posen is world-famous for his modern American glamour that combines couture techniques and profound innovation.
+World famous for his modern American glamour, Zac Posen masterfully combines couture techniques and profound innovation.
 Born in New York City, the designer attended London’s Central Saint Martins University in the womenswear degree program.
 He debuted his first runway show at the young age of 21.
 In Fall 2014, the designer was announced as Creative Director for the prominent brand Brooks Brothers, a signature women’s collection and accessories.

 43. Riccardo Tisci

 Relatively new in the fashion world, Italian-born Riccardo Tisci is already making quite the impact.
-Having graduated from London’s Central Saint Martins Academy in 1999, he was soon picked up as Creative Director for Givenchy womenswear and haute couture.
+Graduating from London’s Central Saint Martins Academy in 1999, he was soon picked up as Creative Director for Givenchy womenswear and haute couture.